Yes.

 When you learn from past experiences, you are more equipped to make better choices in your future partners.

-When you learn from the mistakes that your friends and family are making in partners, you are able to make better choices in your future partners.
+When you learn from the mistakes that your friends and family are making in partners, you make better choices in your future partners.

 It doesn’t mean that your next relationship will be the one that works.

-You may still have to go through a few more relationships to get to the one that works best for you.
+It isn’t unusual to have to go through a few more relationships before meeting the one that works best for you.

-However, you do get there eventually, as long as you are willing to be prudent in your choices and realistic in your outlook.
+However, you do get there eventually, as long as you are prudent in your choices and realistic in your outlook.